maniospas/smoll/docs/std.md

 ```rust
 str(str) -> (str)
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 6 (0 are builtins or raw C code, 1 calls those, etc.)
+2 to 6 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: